ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_linux_centos.md

 * RedHat
 * Oracle Linux

-Ixian was tested on Ubuntu (16.04+), Fedora (28+), Centos 7.

 # Installing an Ixian DLT Node on Linux (RedHat/CentOS clones)

 ## Prerequisites

 * Operating system: recent, rpm-based Linux distribution, such as RedHat or CentOS
-* RAM: 8 GB
+* RAM: 16 GB
 * CPU: i3/i5/i7/Xeon or AMD equivalent with at least 2 GHz and at least 4 CPU threads
-* Free Disk Space: 200 GB, 500 GB Recommended
+* Free Disk Space: 600 GB, 1 TB Recommended
-* Internet Connection Speed: 10 Mbps symmetrical or higher, 100 Mbps recommended
+* Internet Connection Speed: 20 Mbps symmetrical or higher, 100 Mbps recommended

 ## Additional requirements
 * Ability to forward a port from the public internet to the machine running the DLT Node.
 (Default port is TCP 10234.)